Last updated: 09 February 2021

 (a) we can add the amount of your debt to your next bill or, if you have a prepayment meter, we can deduct a contribution towards your debt from any top-ups you make;

-(f) we can charge you interest at 4% per year above the current Bank of England base rate, which will be charged on the overdue amount you owe until you pay the overdue amount plus interest; and
+(e) we can charge you interest at 4% per year above the current Bank of England base rate, which will be charged on the overdue amount you owe until you pay the overdue amount plus interest.

-(g) we may install a prepayment meter and move you to a different tariff – see section 8.7 above for details.
+(f) we may move you to a different tariff – see section 8.5 above for details

 11.4 Please see our Energy Charges lists for further details of our charges: